mp3monster/fluent-opamp/docs/features.md

 * Share namespace when running in a K8s deployment
 * Configuration refinements to manage beats / Elastic Stack OSS
 * Enhance agent observability so that it can be incorporated into the observed agent monitoring for the ***observer*** deployment (.i.e process discovery rather than process launch) using the `consumer.processDetectionRegex`
+* Root page (e.g. localhost:8080) provides a redirect button (or buttons) for each of the services available.
+If no other components deployed then directs to correct URL